First steps

 npm install @getvouch/sdkyarn add @getvouch/sdkpnpm add @getvouch/sdkbun add @getvouch/sdkCreate vouch instance

-Initialize the vouch SDK by creating a new instance:
+Initialize the vouch SDK by creating a new instance with your customerId and apiKey:

 import { Vouch } from "@getvouch/sdk";